caioluis/skippable-partialeq/README.md

 # timeless-partialeq
 ## PartialEq, but ignores timestamps, ideal for API testing

-This crate provides a custom derive macro `TimelessPartialEq` that allows you to implement `PartialEq` for structs while ignoring fields ending with `_at`.
+This crate provides a custom derive macro `TimelessPartialEq` that allows you to implement `PartialEq` for structs while ignoring fields based on their suffixes.

 ## Usage
 First, add TimelessPartialEq as a dependency.